 - Fluid gets accumulated in the middle ear due to a blocked Eustachian tube.

-- Eustachian tubes are blocked when your baby has a cold, has allergies, or a sinus infection.
+- Eustachian tubes are blocked when the baby has a cold, has allergies, or a sinus infection.

 - Usage of a pacifier can increase the occurrence of otitis media in your baby by 33%.

-There are many signs of ear infection in a baby that you can be on a lookout for.
+There are many signs of ear infection in a baby that you should take note of.